Setting jvm (CATALINA_OPTS) for yum installed tomcat

 I'm Ito, an infrastructure engineer.

-you can add JVM startup options here.
+allowing you to specify JVM startup options there.

 So what about yum?